carpentries/instructor-training/08-performance.md

 >
 > *   Learner will understand why standardized testing cannot by itself improve educational outcomes,
 >     and will correctly explain why and how peer-to-peer lesson study can.
-> *   Learnre will describe and demonstrate three of the key teaching practices
+> *   Learner will describe and demonstrate three of the key teaching practices
 >     used in Data Carpentry and Software Carpentry workshops
 >     and explain their benefits.
 > *   Learner will explain why it is difficult to stream workshop participants by prior knowledge.